Chief Executive Officer

 Ferrer’s community involvement has also spanned a wide range, including American Leadership Forum Silicon Valley where he is a member of Class XI and a former member of the Board.
 He was honored with the coveted John Gardner Leadership Award from ALF, PACT’S Community Builder Award, Gardner Health Center’s Silent Heroes in Health Care Award, Santa Clara County Human Relations Award and the Kindred Spirit Award from the Children’s Discovery Museum.
 He served on the board of United Way Silicon Valley and is a community advisor to the John S. and James L. Knight Foundation.

-Ferrer holds a B.S. degree from Santa Clara University and an M.S. from San Jose State University.
+Ferrer holds a B.S. degree from Santa Clara University, an M.S. from San Jose State University and an honorary Doctorate of Public Service from Santa Clara University.
 He is also a graduate of the Performance Measurement for Effective Management of Nonprofit Organizations and Strategic Perspectives in Non-Profit Management Program at Harvard University.
 He was on the adjunct faculty at Santa Clara University’s Graduate School of Education for 11 years.
 He has been on the adjunct faculty at De Anza College for over 20 years.
+Ferrer is also an Aspen Institute Fellow, having completed the Pahara-Aspen Education Fellowship program.

 Chief Operating Officer